Left Bundle Branch Block

 Your heart has 4 chambers.
 The 2 upper chambers are called atria, and the 2 lower chambers are called ventricles.
 In a healthy heart, the signal to start your heartbeat begins in the upper right chamber of the heart (right atrium).
 From there, the signal activates the left atrium and travels to the lower chambers (right and left ventricles) of the heart.
 As the signal travels along the heart's conduction system, it triggers nearby parts of the heart to contract in a coordinated manner.

-Two bundle branches carry the electrical signal to the bottom of the heart and cause the ventricles to beat.
+Two bundle branches carry the electrical signal through the ventricles to the bottom of the heart and cause the ventricles to beat.
 These are termed the right bundle and left bundle.
 In left bundle branch block, there is a problem with the left branch of the electrical conduction system.
 The electrical signal can’t travel down this path the way it normally would.
 The signal still gets to the left ventricle, but it is slowed down.
 That's because the signal has to spread from the right bundle branch through the heart muscle and slowly activate the left ventricle.
 So the left ventricle contracts a little later than it normally would.
 This can cause an uncoordinated contraction of the heart.
 As a result, the heart may eject blood less efficiently.
 For most people, this is not a big problem.
 But if you have underlying heart failure, left bundle branch block can make it worse.

 In some people, a left bundle branch block is present all the time.
 In others, it happens off and on, depending on the heart rate.
 Exercise, for example, might bring it on for some people.
 Some people can even have an incomplete left bundle branch block.
 This would be a sign that a person may be developing a left bundle branch block.